sjbennett123/polarlarp/content/current_writeups/bonesaws_black_site/_index.md

     ig: Bloody Fist Black
     flee_point: Exit of Black Site or Door of mod shack (IG) Road back to Town
 Number_of_Cast_Members: 7
+rumors: |
+  Bonesaw the Jailor is known for his brutal ways of blood sacrifice.
+Some don’t care for  for the levels he will go to prove his devotion but his favor with Ahroun means he cannot be challenged.
+The warlord favors him and his methods because he feels that they bring results.

+  ~ Notes and Observations on the Bloody Fist - Gathered by the Black Anvil Mercenary Company

 ---